 I got my start in family history research back in 1999, when I heard about a new website called Ancestry.
 I searched for a couple older family names, and within an hour I was connected back to the 1800's.
 I was hooked and have been doing it ever since.
 It's especially exciting to uncover the details and stories of who they were and what they did.

-Through the course of my research, I've discovered that my ancestors have been involved in every major war in America's history.
-My discovery of five of my direct ancestors' involvement in the Civil War sparked an interest in their military history and uncovering whatever records I can find for them.
+Through the course of my research, I've discovered that my ancestors have been involved in almost every major war in America's history.
+My discovery of six of my direct ancestors' involvement in the Civil War sparked an interest in their military history and uncovering whatever records I can find for them.
 I've spent countless hours in the National Archives with their records, as well as hundreds of other soldiers' records in the process.

 2011-2012 Professional Genealogy Study Group 8 (ProGen8).
 An 18 month online course devoted to improving professional standards in both research and business practices.

 April 2017 Ohio Genealogy Society Conference

 June 2017 Genealogical Research Institute of Pittsburgh (GRIP), "Confusion to Conclusion: Writing Genealogical Proof Arguments"

 Fall 2017 Boston University, Genealogical Research Certificate Program.
 A master's level course designed to reinforce professional standards in both genealogical research and writing.

 March 2019 North Hills Genealogists Spring Conference-- Blaine Bettinger-- DNA and Genetic Genealogy

 May 2018-May 2019 Professional Genealogy Study Group 38 (ProGen38).
 A twelve month online course devoted to improving professional standards in both genealogical research and business practices.
 (Yes, I took the course twice!)